afcarl/SDCND_Portfolio_Hiddink/README.md

 * Determining the curvature of the lane and vehicle position with respect to center.
 * Warping the detected lane boundaries back onto the original image.
 * Outputing the visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-Click on the image below to view a YouTube video showcasing the results of the project.

-#####_VIDEO WORK IN PROGRESS_

 ###Camera Calibration